matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 ## Client-side behaviour

-Clients should independently calculate the retention of a message based on the event fields and the room state, and show the message lifespan in the UI.
-If a message has a finite lifespan that fact MUST be indicated clearly in the timeline to allow users to correctly interact with the message.
+Clients which persist conversation history must calculate the retention of a message based on the event fields and the room state.
+If a message has a finite lifespan that fact MUST be indicated clearly in the timeline to allow users to interact with the message in an informed manner.
 (The details of the lifespan can be shown on demand, however).

 If `expire_on_clients` is true, then clients should also calculate expiration for